 Give your clients realistic and tangible options for making dietary changes by providing the health-related goal, rationale, and method to implement.
 For example, increase your physical activity to improve your good cholesterol by aiming to do 30 to 60 minutes of activity per day.

-Where Do I See the Evidence for That Clean Life Programs?
+Where Do I See the Evidence for That Clean Life Templates?

-We provide evidence for our Programs based upon the latest research, protocols, and plan composition.
+We provide evidence for our Templates based upon the latest research, protocols, and plan composition.
 For example, here's our Bone Health Program, the key nutrients we focused on backed by research:

-To view the research associated with a pre-made program, simply login to That Clean Life, view our Programs, and click on the "Evidence" tab.
+To view the research associated with a pre-made program, simply login to That Clean Life, view our Templates, and click on the "Evidence" tab.

 This evidence can be used to support your client's meal plan by turning it into a snippet and including it as a client brief.
 Learn more here.